Create and manage views in the Requests area

 - View settings are also available in the My Requests widget in Home.
 However, the views from the Requests area are separate from those from the My Requests widget.

-- The requests list in the Requests area uses the enhanced list in Workfront.
+- The requests list in the Requests area and in the My Work widget use the enhanced list in Workfront.
 For more information, see Use enhanced lists.

 Access requirements